Cedar Waxwing & Bohemian Waxwing / Soo Goh Baus / Audubon Photography Awards

 Developed in partnership with Seattle Parks and Recreation, Seattle is For the Birds (PDF) is a fun workbook that introduces 6-10 year olds to some of Seattle’s most common birds.

-We hope you will use this book to learn how to look at the birds all around us in a new light.
-Over a hundred different bird species share our great city.
+Over 100 different bird species share our city.
 This book features 27 of them.
-Can you find them all in your neighborhood and nearby parks?
+Can you find all 27 in your neighborhood and nearby parks?

 Printing Instructions: Print double-sided, then fold in half and staple.
 The pages are laid out to be in order when book is printed and folded this way.
 If you can’t print or copy double-sided, tape facing pages together, then fold and staple.